redox-os/rfcs/text/0000-mem-fdtbl.md

 the remaining page table entry bits, and using the PageInfo for present pages.
 The only exception is file-backed mmaps.
 Maybe those could also be represented using file descriptors?

+In this proposal, it is not allowed to use capability memory and regular memory interchangably, for some types of syscall arguments like the `SYS_READ` buffer.
+Nevertheless, this would potentially be a very powerful abstraction especially for IPC, where existing syscalls can be reused to send and receive capabilities in bulk.
+If a fused write-then-read syscall is introduced, this could replace SYS_OPEN (or "SYS_OPENAT") and SYS_DUP by specifying both a memory and capability buffer.